yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/isolation-levels.md

 The straightforward way to handle locks of different granularities would be to have a map from location to lock types.
 However, this is too inefficient for detecting conflicts: attempting, for example, to add a lock at the tablet level would require checking for locks at every row and column in that tablet.

 To make conflict detection efficient, YugabyteDB stores extra information at each location about the locks at granularities below it.
 In particular, it takes a normal lock at the original granularity and weaker versions of that lock at all the granularities that enclose the original granularity.
-We call the normal locks _strong_ locks and the weaker variants _weak_ locks.
+The normal locks are called _strong_ locks and the weaker variants _weak_ locks.

-As an example, pretend we have only tablet- and row-level granularities.
-To take a serializable write lock at the row level, we would take a strong write lock at the row level and a weak write lock at the tablet level.
-To take a serializable read lock at the tablet level, we would just take a strong read lock at the tablet level.
+As an example, pretend YugabyteDB has only tablet- and row-level granularities.
+To take a serializable write lock at the row level, it would take a strong write lock at the row level and a weak write lock at the tablet level.
+To take a serializable read lock at the tablet level, YugabyteDB would just take a strong read lock at the tablet level.

-Using the following conflict rules, we can decide if two original locks would conflict based only on whether or not their strong/weak locks at any location would conflict:
+Using the following conflict rules, YugabyteDB can decide if two original locks would conflict based only on whether or not their strong/weak locks at any location would conflict:

 - two strong locks conflict if and only if they would've conflicted as normal locks
 - two weak locks never conflict